Choosing a Major at LMU

 English-Freshmen year seminar and Rhetorical Arts are usually accepted by health professional schools.
 Please consult the specific schools you would like to apply to for confirmation.

 *Note some courses are sequential and only offered once a year.
 Please meet with your LMU faculty advisor early on to plan your class schedule.

 *Note other courses may substitute for this requirement depending on your major.

 There is no one path to medical school.
 Course work will vary for each student.
 Some students may choose to complete some premedical course work during summer sessions; others complete their premedical course work after graduating from LMU in programs such as career changer post baccalaureate programs where students can take their premedical coursework.
-Click here for more information on LMU’s Premedical Post Baccalaureate Program.
+Read more about the LMU Premedical Post Baccalaureate Program.

 The MCAT emphasizes students have a strong foundation in the following:

 - Biological and Biochemical Foundations of Living Systems